Skip to main content

 Important Dates for Exam Candidates

-We aim to meet the following key milestone dates for the upcoming Spring/Summer 2023 session.
-These dates are subject to change:
+We aim to meet the following key milestone dates for the upcoming Spring/Summer 2026 session.
+These dates are estimates and are subject to change:

 What to Expect with the Online Format